 Dr. Le Bon has spent most of his career in traditional psychiatric practice and building alternative medical clinics in the US and Argentina.
 In Miami, he founded a private psychiatric and corporate consulting practice, focusing on new treatment modalities for eating disorders and addiction medicine.
 In Georgia, he founded Eastman Mental Health, an integrated multidisciplinary outpatient practice, treating adults, adolescents and children for general psychiatric disorders, as well as developing programs such as state-based in-patient long-stay wilderness programs for the treatment of substance use.
 In Argentina, he founded Las Sierras Healing and Empowerment, a clinic treating substance use disorders.
 Now returned to the States, he is working to advance nonprescription NAD treatment delivery options to support as many people as possible in managing or eliminating chronic pain, restoring cognitive functioning, maintaining sobriety, and optimizing wellness.

-Susan Broom Gibson, PhD, is an associate professor of psychology, School of Natural and Behavioral Sciences, William Carey University, in Hattiesburg, MS, a research consultant for Springfield Wellness Center, and co-chairs the advisory board of NAD Research, Inc. She received her PhD in experimental psychology from the University of Mississippi in 2002 and completed research associate/fellowship positions at Boston University School of Medicine and Tulane University School of Medicine.
+Susan Broom Gibson, PhD, is an associate professor of psychology, School of Natural and Behavioral Sciences, William Carey University, in Hattiesburg, MS, and a research consultant for Springfield Wellness Center and NAD Research, Inc., where she also co-chairs the advisory board.
+She received her PhD in experimental psychology from the University of Mississippi in 2002 and completed research associate/fellowship positions at Boston University School of Medicine and Tulane University School of Medicine.
 Her areas of specialty include: the neuro-mechanisms of drug abuse and withdrawal, animal models of drug abuse and stress, and alternative treatment for substance use disorders.

-Over the past 15 years she has conducted research in the therapeutic potential of IV administration of NAD for the treatment of acute withdrawal symptoms associated with substance use disorders and Parkinson’s, and in the therapeutic potential of intranasal (sphenocatheter) administration of NAD for migraines and the maintenance of symptoms associated with Parkinson’s Disease.
+Over the past 15 years she has participated in research in the therapeutic potential of intravenous administration of NAD for the treatment of acute withdrawal symptoms associated with substance use disorders and Parkinson’s, in the therapeutic potential of intranasal (sphenocatheter) administration of NAD for migraines, and the maintenance of symptoms associated with Parkinson’s Disease.
 She spoke with us via Zoom in March 2023.